 All 3D modeling and rendering tasks need great battery life.
 The irony is that these tasks consume battery more than normal operations.
 Plus there are a lot of factors upon which the battery life of a laptop depends.

-Laptops tend to fail the hype of battery life, but Apple seems a winner for this purpose.
+Laptop batteries frequently fail to live up to their billing, but Apple appears to be a standout in this regard.
 But it does not fit in the 3d modeling bracket.

 If battery is important for you then just go for higher battery life when choosing a laptop.

 If budget is not an issue then go for a battery life of up to 6 – 8 hours.
 In case you are on a low budget go for a battery life of up to 4 hours.

 When working as 3D modeler, display is a primary concern as you have to stare display screen for whole day or longer time.